dmo9000/ansiutils/README.md

 This should be considered very early alpha code, do not use anywhere near production.
 There are still assert() all over the place to help with debugging and there are some known issues with realloc() here and there.
 I will fix these as I can get time to work on them.
+Some fonts do not yet render correctly (other than the aforementioned TYPE_OUTLINE) and I am keeping a list of those I've observed in the KNOWNBAD file.

 Many thanks to Roy for collecting the fonts and providing workable specifications for the font format on his site.